tehnewb/ValthorneProjectBuilder/README.md

 - Does the generated project work on macOS/Linux?
   Yes.
 Development commands (`gradlew run`, `shadowJar`) are cross‑platform.
 The included native packaging example targets Windows x64 via Construo; you can add additional targets as needed.

-- Which Java version should I code against?
+- Which Java version should I code against?3
-  Java 23.
+  Java 25.
 The template configures Gradle toolchains accordingly.

 ---